rackerlabs/rackspace-how-to/content/cloud-dns/changing-dns-settings-on-linux.md

 ---

-If you find that your server's Domain Name Server (DNS) settings are misconfigured or you prefer to use your own, this article describes how to change your server's DNS settings.
+If you find that your server's Domain Name Server (DNS) settings are misconfigured or you prefer to use your own, this article describes how to change your Linux&reg; server's DNS settings.

 ### Add name servers to the configuration file

-On Linux, the DNS servers that the system uses for name resolution are defined in the **/etc/resolv.conf** file.
+On most Linux operating systems, the DNS servers that the system uses for name resolution are defined in the **/etc/resolv.conf** file.
 That file should contain at least one `nameserver` line.
 Each `nameserver` line defines a DNS server.
 The name servers are prioritized in the order the system finds them in the file.
 Use the Internet Protocol (IP) addresses of the name servers when you enter them into the configuration file because the system won't know what to do with domain names until after it knows how to get to the DNS servers.

 Use the following steps to add DNS servers to the configuration file: